fredrickBO/TwendeBus/README.md

 TwendeBus: A Real-Time Bus Booking & Tracking Platform

     A complete, end-to-end bus booking application for both passengers and drivers, built with Flutter and Firebase.
 This platform provides a modern, Uber-like experience for public transport in Nairobi.

     This repository contains the source code for the TwendeBus Passenger App.
-A separate repository exists for the TwendeBus Driver App.
+A separate branch exists for the TwendeBus Driver App.

 Table of Contents